termlen0/linklight/exercises/ansible_network/2-first-playbook/README.md

 rtr1                       : ok=1    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

+> NOTE: For this and the following steps, the playbook were run against a single router using the **hosts: rtr1** in order to have a concise output.
+In your lab, you will see this repeated for all devices

 #### Step 4

 Verify that the Ansible Playbook worked.
 Login to `rtr1` and check the running configuration on the Cisco IOS-XE device.